Switching to formula or opting for combined feeding is a big decision for mothers and the matter should not be taken lightly.

 1 – Formula that meets the FDA guidelines

-In the search for the best baby formula, make sure it meets the guidelines stipulated in the Infant Formula Act.
+In the search for the most-recommended formula, make sure it meets the guidelines stipulated in the Infant Formula Act.
 The formula must have at least 29 nutrients which include minerals, vitamins, proteins, carbohydrates, and fats.

 The protein content in the formula should be between 8-12 percent of calories, fats 43-49 percent and carbohydrates 41-43 percent.
 Also, it should have extra vitamin D, DHA/ARA essential fatty acids and more calcium and iron.